xu2xulim/Space-Butler/Documentation/Micros/Attachments.md

 ## /get_attachment

 - get the content of an attachment using the attachment id.
-Current image, pdf and text files are supported
+Currently, only image, pdf and text files are supported

 ### Trello Automation Use Cases